thienclaa/congenial-octo-memory/PROJECT.md

   - Data Preparation: Datasets are well structured but still require some manipulation to ensure the completeness and validity of data.

   - Data Exploratory: Key insights are gathered through Exploratory Data Analysis.
+Some insights are listed below.

     - 95% of transactions are Non-Fraudulent and 5% of transactions are Fraudulent.
     - Fraudulent transactions were highest with mobile transaction device and transfer transaction type.